Ah, the Internet. How it has made our world infinitely smaller and our memory banks similarly unnecessary.

 Other Sources of WiFi

-Significantly more reliable than cellular connections and campground/hotel WiFi are public Internet access points like coffee shops (primarily), and to a lesser extent bars, restaurants, and the like.
+Significantly more reliable than cellular connections and campground/hotel WiFi are public Internet access points like coffee shops (primarily), and to a lesser extent bars, restaurants, and libraries.
 Coffee shops reign supreme in this arena as it’s traditionally more accepted to sit staring into your computer for several hours over a cup of coffee than it is to, say, hang out two hours after your meal is done at a restaurant, or clog up a barstool while perusing the web.

 In the end, what better advice is there than real life usage?
 Here’s our specific setup: